Our Policy on Ingredient Safety: Earning Your Confidence for Generations, Every Day

 Triclosan has also been used for many years as an antibacterial ingredient in soaps, body washes, deodorants and other products.
 It has been reviewed and approved as safe by regulators around the world.
 Most recently, an expert European scientific committee approved the use of triclosan in rinse-off cosmetic products following a full review of the scientific evidence.
 However, we recognize that some consumers have questions about triclosan and choose to avoid this ingredient in products where they believe it does not deliver a benefit to health.
 So while the use of triclosan continues to be permitted by regulators around the world, we have reformulated our antibacterial dish liquid and hand soaps with alternate active ingredients that provide the same or superior performance.

 Microplastics and microbeads are used in some household cleaning, oral care and other products to enhance aesthetics and aid in cleaning.
-Some groups have raised concerns regarding the potential contribution of micro beads to pollution of the world’s oceans.
+Some groups have raised concerns regarding the potential contribution of microbeads to pollution of the world’s oceans.
+Recognizing that consumers have questions, as of year-end 2014 we are no longer using this ingredient.